dfsp-spirit/freesurferformats/README.md

 ## Installation

-The package is not yet on CRAN, so you will need to install via devtools:
+The package is not yet on CRAN, so you will need to install via `devtools`:

-If you do not have devtools installed and loaded yet:
+If you do not have `devtools` installed and loaded yet:

    ```
    install.packages("devtools")